NVTV: History

 The station was launched on 9 February 2004, with the first programme aired being a film called The School Trip, which was made by students at the Fleming Fulton School in the city.
 Initially NVTV broadcast just one hour of programming on weekdays which was repeated on loop, with shows repeated again at the weekend; however, the station expanded its content and covers community and other events in and around the Belfast metropolitan area, as well as other commissioned programmes.

 Alongside several ongoing 'community' programmes, the mainstay of regular, weekly shows included The Artery, created and filmed by an independent director, Royce Harper from the station's inception to late 2007.
 This was a 45-minute arts, culture and music magazine style show that won a sizeable production award in 2006 from The Northern Ireland Film & Television Commission (now NI Screen).
 Over 100 episodes were produced and aired on NVTV.
 The Artery was then further screened by Dublin Community Television, DCTV in ROI.

 The analogue signal was broadcast on UHF channel 62 (799.276 MHz), although coverage in Belfast was poor, as it was out of group on many receiving aerials.

-NVTV was originally granted a four-year Restricted Service Licence by the Independent Television Commission, and is operated by the long established, non-profit Northern Visions media and arts centre in the Cathedral Quarter of the city.
+NVTV was originally granted a four-year restricted television service licence by the Independent Television Commission, and is operated by the long established, non-profit Northern Visions media and arts centre in the Cathedral Quarter of the city.
 The station's facilities are used by 200 community-based organisations, as well as a range of individual actors and filmmakers.

-NVTV's analogue transmissions ceased in October 2012 during the digital switchover, however it continued to stream its programming online.
+NVTV's analogue transmissions ceased in October 2012 during the digital switchover; however, it continued to stream its programming online.
 On 10 October 2012, the channel was granted a 12-year local TV licence to broadcast on digital terrestrial television by Ofcom.
 The channel was relaunched on 29 September 2014 through the Freeview and Virgin Media platforms.
 It is currently licensed to transmit on UHF Channel 30 (Freeview LCN 7).
 The station's coverage has improved significantly since the digital switchover.

 In April 2025, the licence to run the television station was transferred to That's TV, with provision made for Northern Visions' community programming to be included in the schedule.